bitdust/EarthLiveSharp/README.md

 Earth Live Sharp
 ===
-**WARMING： Please update your EarthLive# to the [latest version](https://github.com/bitdust/EarthLiveSharp/releases)
+**WARNING：** Please update your EarthLive# to the [latest version](https://github.com/bitdust/EarthLiveSharp/releases)
-or my bandwidth will be exhausted!**
+or my bandwidth will be exhausted!

 Fetch real-time images from [himawari-8](http://himawari8.nict.go.jp/)  ([wiki](https://en.wikipedia.org/wiki/Himawari_8))  and set it as your wallpaper
 Give you a live view of earth from space.